ashrithr/nuker/README.md

 #### ec2-address rules

-- Unassociated - Removes an EIP that is unassociated
+- `Unassociated` - Removes an EIP that is unassociated

 #### ec2-eni rules

-- Unassociated - Removes an ENI that is unassociated
+- `Unassociated` - Removes an ENI that is unassociated

 #### ec2-sg rules

-- Unsecured - Removes an Security Group and the resources that are using it, if open to the world rules (0.0.0.0/0 or ::/0) are associated with it.
+- `Unsecured` - Removes an Security Group and the resources that are using it, if open to the world rules (0.0.0.0/0 or ::/0) are associated with it.

 #### asg rules

-- Unassociated - Removes an Auto Scaling Group that has no instances associated, or no ELB's associated with it.
+- `Unassociated` - Removes an Auto Scaling Group that has no instances associated, or no ELB(s) associated with it.

 #### ebs-volume rules

-- Unassociated - Removes a Volume that is unassociated
+- `Unassociated` - Removes a Volume that is unassociated

 #### s3-bucket rules

-- Bucket Naming Prefix - Ensures bucket naming convention is followed
+- `Bucket Naming Prefix` - Ensures bucket naming convention is followed
-- Publicly Accessability - Ensures bucket is not publicly accessible
+- `Publicly Accessability` - Ensures bucket is not publicly accessible
-- DNS Compliant Naming - Ensures bucket naming convention to be DNS compliant
+- `DNS Compliant Naming` - Ensures bucket naming convention to be DNS compliant

 ## Configuration

 nuker requires a configuration file to operate with, sample configuration is located for reference here: `examples/config/sample.toml`.

 Make a copy of the sample configuration and make changes as needed based on the comments provided in the sample configuration file.

 ```
 cp examples/config/sample.toml config.toml